GHR Healthcare Quick Apply Search Jobs Log In

 Helping patients improve their communication skills can bring significant personal satisfaction and professional fulfillment.
 Though high demand means higher workloads, it also results in stronger job security.

-How GHR Healthcare Can Help Your SLP Career
+How GHR Education Can Help Your SLP Career

 As a premier provider of healthcare and education managed staffing solutions, GHR offers job placement assistance for newly certified and experienced SLPs.
 We also provide access to career development resources and guidance to help SLPs secure a position they love.
 Our education staffing openings include opportunities in various settings for those looking to build a versatile career.